Dolphy: Early career

-He starred in his first movie when he was 19 with Fernando Poe Sr. in Dugo at Bayan (I Remember Bataan), billed as Rodolfo Quizon.
-It was the father of his future friend actor Fernando Poe Jr. who first gave him a break in films playing minor roles as a character actor.
-On a DZMM radio interview, he revealed his first talent fee was 5 pesos.
+He starred in his first film when he was 19 with Fernando Poe Sr. in Dugo at Bayan (I Remember Bataan), billed as “Rodolfo Quizon”.
+It was the father of his future friend, actor Fernando Poe Jr., who first gave him a break in films playing minor roles as a character actor.
+In a DZMM radio interview, he revealed his first talent fee was ₱5.

 In the late 1940s, Dolphy began to work in radio through Conde Ubaldo, a radio writer, director, and producer.
 He joined the program Wag Naman, which starred Pancho Magalona, Tessie Quintana, and Baby Jane.
 His comedy duo with Panchito also started on radio on Conde Ubaldo shows.

-Pancho Magalona recommended Dolphy to José Roxas Perez, the owner of Sampaguita Pictures, in 1952.
-His first movie with Sampaguita was Sa Isang Sulyap Mo, Tita, with Pancho Magalona and Tita Duran.
+Magalona recommended Dolphy to José Roxas Perez, the owner of Sampaguita Pictures, in 1952.
+His first movie with Sampaguita was Sa Isang Sulyap Mo, Tita, with Magalona and Tita Duran.
 It was also in Sampaguita in which the comedy duo of Dolphy and Panchito became popular.

 Dolphy acted in the comic book adaptation Jack en Jill with Rogelio de la Rosa and Lolita Rodriguez in 1954.
 He was not the first choice for the role, for which Batotoy and Bayani Casimiro had been considered.
 Dolphy said the movie established him as an actor, because he played a gay character, when they were not recognized.

 The first time Dolphy played a serious role was in a 4-in-1 drama movie with Barbara Perez, who played a blind girl, in the segment inspired by Charlie Chaplin's movie City Lights.

 After his contract with Sampaguita expired, he left the company.
-When he joined the production studio, his talent fee was P1,000 per movie.
-By the time he left, he was earning P7,000 per picture.
+When he joined the production studio, his talent fee was ₱1,000 per film.
+By the time he left, he was earning ₱7,000 per picture.